 - Receive mentoring from a farmer engaged in a similar enterprise

-- Develop relationships with many beginning and experienced farmers, plus a wide range of professionals that support small-scale local farmers, including USDA specialists, farmers market managers, accountants, and attorneys
+- Develop lasting relationships with many beginning and experienced farmers, plus a wide range of relevant professionals, including USDA specialists, farmers market managers, accountants, and attorneys

 Interested in joining our next CIFB class?
 Visit our Apply Now page for more details.
 Registration opens June 1.